anshabmk/doubly_linkedlist/README.md

 # DoublyLinkedlist

-A Ruby implementation of the famous Doubly Linkedlist data structure following ruby idioms.
+A Ruby implementation of the famous Doubly Linkedlist data structure with support to the Enumerable methods such as `each`, `to_a`, `map`, etc. following ruby idioms.
+Supports Queue operations as well as Stack operations.
 A Linkedlist is efficient in many specific cases than other data structures such as Array.

 ## Installation